-Ginisang munggo is a Filipino classic dish which is a stew made with mung beans, flavoured with aromatics and different types of meat.
+Ginisang munggo or Mung Bean Soup is a Filipino classic stew made with mung beans, fried pork bits, onion, garlic, tomato, and seasoned with pork cube, pepper and fish sauce.
+It can be flavoured with different types of meat. it is a Filipino favorite that is packed with lots of nutritional benefits and vitamins.
 This protein-rich dish is one of the famous dishes known to be “food for the people”.
 It is a good side dish from fried ulams.

 Mung bean is a type of legume and is a staple for the Filipinos.
 It is a healthy source of protein and fiber and can easily be worked with other food items like fish, chicken and pork.
 Moreover, it is one of the most budget-friendly ingredients one can find in the market.
 This vegetable expands when cooked, and can feed a lot of people.
 One of the most famous dishes for mung beans is the ginisang munggo or sautéed mung beans.

 Ginisang munggo is literally one of my comfort foods.
 My lola has the best version of this ginisang munggo.
 Everytime I cook this dish for my family, it immediately sends me some homey vibes.
 It is known with different names such as balatong, mung bean soup and monngo soup.
 Other version of this dish is the ginisang munggo sa gata, commonly a variation within the Bicol region.
 Fancy versions of this ginisang munggo uses chicharon as toppings.
 With its soupy nature, ginisang munggo is best to be eaten during rainy season.
 It is best partnered with fried dishes, especially fried fish.

 This dish is usually associated with the elderly, may be because of its softness and almost mushy texture.
 It has a meaty and savoury taste and can be enjoyed by everyone at all ages.